 Refer to the general College of Graduate Studies section of this catalog for general academic policies that apply to all graduate students in areas such as advising, minimum enrollment, dishonesty, grievance, and probation and dismissal.

-The College of Graduate Studies utilizes the pdf plan of study form to confirm your degree program.
-The plan of study serves to define the students course of study, focus for degree, and constitutes an agreement that successful completion will result in the awarding of the degree.
-Each student working toward a degree is required to file a plan of study with the College of Graduate Studies prior to the completion of 12 credit hours.
-It is the student's responsibility to notify the College of Graduate Studies of any changes to an approved plan of study and to track progress toward degree.
+The College of Graduate Studies utilizes the pdf plan of study form to define the student's course of study, and focus for degree.
+It is the student's responsibility to notify their Academic Advisor of any changes to an approved plan of study and to track progress toward degree.

-The Degree Audit Reporting System (DARS) is an automated record that may contain all of a student’s graduation requirements and assists with tracking student’s progress toward meeting those requirements.
+The Degree Audit Reporting System (DARS) is an automated record that contains all the student’s graduation requirements and assist with tracking student’s progress toward meeting those requirements.
+Degree audits are used to confirm degree program requirements for graduation.
 Degree audits are available to students online through the myUT portal Student Self-Service.
 Students are encouraged to keep their plan of study and to discuss their degree audits (DARS) with their Academic Advisors.
 Utilizing both tools will ensure consistency with meeting all degree requirements and making progress toward degree.

 Students interested in changing their major or program are encouraged to meet with their Academic Advisor to discuss how the change will impact program requirements, timely completion, and career aspirations.

-Over the years, a myriad of generous donors have directed their philanthropic efforts toward the College of Business and Innovation.
+Over the years, a myriad of generous donors have directed their philanthropic efforts toward the John B. and Lillian E. Neff College of Business and Innovation.
 Many of the donations have been designated exclusively for scholarships for business students.
-As a result, the College of Business and Innovation proudly awards approximately $200,000 in scholarships each spring semester to currently enrolled students for the coming academic year.
+As a result, the Neff College of Business and Innovation proudly awards approximately $200,000 in scholarships each spring semester to currently enrolled students for the coming academic year.

-Students who have taken graduate course work at another AACSB-accredited university or from another college at The University of Toledo may, upon recommendation of the appropriate Department Chair and Associate Dean for Graduate Research, be permitted to transfer up to twelve semester hours, not to exceed one-third of the hours required for the graduate degree, of business-related course work toward the M.B.A. or M.S.A.
+Students who have taken graduate course work at another AACSB-accredited university or from another college at The University of Toledo may, upon recommendation of the appropriate Department Chair and Associate Dean for Graduate Research, be permitted to transfer up to twelve semester hours, not to exceed one-third of the hours required for the graduate degree, of business-related course work toward master level degrees.
 A grade of B or higher must be achieved in order to transfer any graduate courses, and the transferred credit must not have been applied in whole or in part toward any other degree or certificate from another university.
 Students must hold regular admission status and be actively pursuing a graduate degree before requesting transfer credit.
 Transfer credits must have been earned within the period of six years immediately preceding the time the degree is awarded.
+If the previously approved transfer credit is beyond the time limitation for the degree, it can no longer be used to fulfill degree requirements.

 Student Academic Conduct and Academic Grievance